SpeagleYao/Academic-Homepage/content/home/research.md

       * Submit the paper to CVPR2021 as the third author

-      * Personal Contribution : Run most of experiments and propose the final version of loss function
+      * Personal Contribution: Run most of the experiments and propose the final version of the loss function

       * <a href="https://github.com/SpeagleYao/Symmetry-Property" target="_blank">Open Source Code</a> on Github